katarzyna-stepczynska/Programming-practise/4-Memories-App-fullstack-MERN/README.md

 ## Practise coding with JavaScript Mastery

 ###### Introduction:
 Using React, Node.js, Express & MongoDB to build a Full Stack MERN Project - from start to finish.
-The App is called "Memories" and it is a simple social media MERN application that allows users to post interesting events that happened in their lives.
+The App is called "Happy memories" and it is a simple social media MERN application that allows users to post interesting events and beautiful places that happened in their lives.
+In this project I used Japanese places as sample posts.

 ###### Libraries used:
 Backend (server):